gavinr/github-csv-tools/README.md

 # github-csv-tools
 Tools for importing GitHub Issues via CSV.
 (Exporting to come soon?)

-Currently imports title, description, and labels.
+Currently imports title, description, labels, and milestones.

 ## Usage

  1. `npm install -g github-csv-tools`
  2. `githubCsvTools myFile.csv`

 `githubCsvTools --help` for info on how to use the command line tool